a16z/ai/src/docs/intro/survey-parameters.md

-# Survey Parameters
+# How We Picked the Products to Survey

 ## Target Audience

-The target audience for this survey includes people who have technical knowledge but are not necessarily on the bleeding edge of technology.
-Some examples:
+To pick a representative set of products and services to include, we did a few things.
+First, we thought about our audience as people who are actively involved in building software:

-* A software developer trying to get an understanding of the basic choices and solutions one can take to approach this space when starting a new project that will involve these technologies
+* A **software developer** trying to get a broad overview of the products and services available
-* A technical product manager that has heard that Machine Learning could help improve the product she is responsible for but doesn’t have the time to go through all the options
+* A **business analyst**, **product manager** or **marketing manager** who has heard that Machine Learning could help improve the product she is responsible for but doesn’t have the time to go through all the options
-* A data scientist looking to leverage existing data sets to arrive at new, useful insights
+* A **data scientist** looking to broaden their toolkit from basic statistical techniques to the latest and great AI toolkits
+* A **line of business leader** trying to figure out the right way for their organization to put intelligence into their team's software, proceses, and culture

-## To Cloud or Not To Cloud?
+## Cloud First

-Additionally, we believe that in the vast majority of cases you _would not_ be creating your own million-node neural network within your own infrastructure.
-In the age of cloud computing this is already less common than it used to be, but it’s still frequent to find services and systems that are packaged for deployment to AWS or similar.

-In the case of AI/ML, services already provided by companies (most big, some small) can cover basic needs needs, and eventually, should you need so much computing power/storage/memory/etc you'll need to do a custom deployment of a distributed processing system of high cost, high complexity, or both.

-Those cases are rare, however, and as a general rule a DIY deployment should _not_ be the starting point when thinking about implementing AI or ML in your company or product.
-Unless your particular advantage or innovation lies in your AI layer, or specific techniques that are not yet public, you will almost invariably be better off by using the platforms that already exist, perhaps by themselves — or in combination.
+Next, we mostly chose cloud services over software that you'd run on premise.
+We believe most people will begin their AI journeys cloud services rather than creating and managing million-node neural networks in their own data centers.

+Even if you eventually outgrow a publicly available AI cloud service, your experience using the cloud services will help inform the design and scaling of your own AI infrastructure.

+We chose a few of the most popular services to include in this tutorial, but we're well aware this is a fast changing list.

+Since one of our goals was to be able to show live examples, we needed a deployment platform.
+For that purpose we chose [Heroku](http://www.heroku.com), as a "neutral" provider of cloud runtime services.
+Other providers (e.g. Google, Microsoft, Amazon, IBM) also have their own AI/ML APIs and services and support different (usually easier) integrations between these services and their own platforms.
+Using a separate 3rd party service puts everyone on a level playing field.

+Additionally, Heroku supports multiple languages and has a free tier, which should allow people to clone, fork and run this project easily.

+As with any of the other products included in this survey, don't consider their inclusion as an explicit endorsement (or non-endorsement) from a16z.

-## Key Items
+## Code Samples

+We chose to write our code samples in JavaScript on Node.js.
+Please put away your pitchforks.
+The great news about consuming AI services is that most library providers support the language you (or your develoeprs) like whether that's Python, Scala, Go, C++, Swift, Java, Haskell, and so on.

+For CSS and styles we will use [Bootstrap](http://getbootstrap.com) version 3.
+We aimed for a straightforward, practical design that would work well in mobile devices.

+## Further Things to Evaluate When You Start Paying For Services

 The paragraphs above should already give you an idea of what parameters we used to choose services & platforms to cover.
 We also used the following list to select the services we'd choose and how we'd evaluate them.